project-march/ProjectMarch/doc/getting_started/setup_your_workspace.rst

 Building ROS1
 ^^^^^^^^^^^^^

-To build the MARCH ROS1 packages, you have to source your ROS1 Melodic installation and then invoke catkin:
+To build the MARCH ROS1 packages, you have to source your ROS1 Melodic installation and then invoke colcon:

 .. code:: bash

     source /opt/ros/melodic/setup.bash
     cd ~/march/ros1
-    catkin_make_isolated --install
+    colcon build

 Building ROS2
 ^^^^^^^^^^^^^